ray-project/kuberay/README.md

 * **RayService**: RayService is made up of two parts: a RayCluster and a Ray Serve deployment graph.
 RayService offers zero-downtime upgrades for RayCluster and high availability.

-**Comminity-managed components (optional)**: Some components are maintained by the KubeRay community.
+**Community-managed components (optional)**: Some components are maintained by the KubeRay community.

 * **KubeRay APIServer**: It provides a layer of simplified configuration for KubeRay resources.
 The KubeRay API server is used internally by some organizations to back user interfaces for KubeRay resource management.